Looking for the best gold stocks? These TSX-listed gold companies have seen the biggest year-to-date gains so far in 2022.

 Click here to read the latest best gold stocks article.

-In terms of the highs it has experienced this year, the yellow metal spiked to US$1,975 on February 24, and saw further gains on March 9, hitting US$2,069.
-It pulled back to the C$1,950 range before sinking back down in May.
+In terms of this year's highs, the yellow metal spiked to US$1,975 on February 24, and saw further gains on March 9, hitting US$2,069.
+It pulled back to the C$1,820 range in May before sinking further in July.

-Gold was a major topic at the Vancouver Resource Investment Conference in May.
-A common thought was that although gold has fallen, it is still at historically high levels, and dips can be treated as buying opportunities.
+Gold was a major topic at the Vancouver Resource Investment Conference in May, as well as at the Prospectors and Developers Association of Canada convention in June.
+A common thought is that although gold has fallen, it is still at historically high levels, and dips can be treated as buying opportunities.

 Yamana Gold is a gold producer operating out of the Americas that places a strong emphasis on environmental, social and governance issues.
 The company has five producing mines: the Canadian Malartic gold mine in Abitibi, Quebec; the Cerro Moro gold-silver mine in Santa Cruz, Argentina; the El Peñón mine in Chile’s Atacama Desert; the Jacobina gold-mining complex in Bahia, Brazil; and the Minera Florida gold mine in Central Chile.